 Application 1: God’s Will is Totally Sovereign

 I suggest to you three headings, but actually, it all boils down to one simple application.
-I think in this story of the triumphal entry Island.
-Number one, God's will is totally sovereign.
+I think in this story of the triumphal entry I learn, number one, God's will is totally sovereign.
 God is absolutely in full control.

 Everything that you see in the triumphal entry speaks of poise and control and sovereignty.
 There is nothing random.
 There is nothing out of line.
 There is no detail that is left out.
 It is absolutely and exactly the way God has planned it.

 It starts with the foreknowledge of Jesus with regards to the two donkeys.
 You say, “It's such a minor detail.”
 But it's a detail that is exact.
 Jesus knew the Grab service - it's the donkey and a colt.
 And He knew exactly where to find this donkey.
 And He knew exactly the password that is needed – the Lord needs them.
 That's it!

 The control and sovereignty of Jesus is also seen in a way He rode that unbroken animal.
 Now if you have … I think, in Singapore, it's very hard for us to understand because we don't really rear horses or donkeys or, or animals like that, to ride, so we may not be familiar.
 But when animals are young, and they've never been ridden on before, it's very difficult to ride them.
 Because it's like, “What are you doing on my back?
 Get off me!”
 That there will be what an unbroken animal will do.
 Yet in this story, as DA Carson would say, “In the midst, then, of this excited crowd, thronging with people, loud noises, shouting and swelling crowds, in the midst then of this excited crowd, an unbroken animal remains calm under the hands of the Messiah, who controls nature.”
 Absolute sovereignty!